tondi/hajto.github.io/_posts/2017-06-22-binary-files-handling.md

 set: jipp
 ---

 Handling binary files isn't as easy as text files.
-You have to know exact format prior to attempting handling them, but they come with one big advantage.
-They are much faster to read.
+You have to know exact format prior to attempting handling them, but they come with one big advantage: they are much faster to read.

 # When and why they are used